gregorytadams/AdvMachineLearning/Homework_3/README.txt

     P(ii) = 1 * (1/(1+100)) * 0.4 * (100/(100+100)) * 0.44 = 0.00087
     P(i) > P(ii)

-Problem 3: python3 problem_3.py
-Most HMM code in HMM.py
+Problem 3: HMM code in HMM.py.
+I was not able to finish the forward-backward algorithm.